ekoemets/bf-transpiler/README.md

 ## Description
-The objective of this project was to write a program that could interpret or transpile to NASM, programs written in Brainfuck language.
+The objective of this project was to write a program that could interpret or transpile to NASM programs written in the Brainfuck language.

 This program works by parsing each character into intermediate node and creates a list from those.
 That makes it easy to interpret or transpile the generated node list instead of parsing the inital program multiple times.
 Also this allows the program to do some very simple optimizations like joining together consecutive value increment or decrement operations and also consecutive move operations.